goatt1167/Reading-Aid-Plugin/README.md

 I made this plugin to help me read code in big files.
 I'm sharing it in case it would also benefit someone else.

 # Installation (Godot 4.2)
 1. close Godot Studio.
 Download the zip.
+IMPORTANT: only use the `Reading Aid` folder under `addons` and throw away everything else.
 2. Move `addons/Reading Aid` folder from the downloaded zip to `res://addons`.
 3. Start Godot, turn on the plugin `Project Setting` => `Plugins` => check mark to turn it on